MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 #### ALM components

 - **Code Review**: Reviews for solutions in Azure DevOps with the ALM Accelerator.
-The ALM Accelerator Azure DevOp extensions allow the solution to be unpacked and the script definition from the exported solution versions to be compared for changes side by side.
+The ALM Accelerator Azure DevOps extensions allow the solution to be unpacked and the script definition from the exported solution versions to be compared for changes side by side.
 - **Monitoring**: The Automation Kit provides a near real-time tracking process to measure the impact of deployed solutions.
 - **Data Loss Prevention**: Determine the impact of DLP rules on deployed desktop flows using the Automation Kit.
 - **Dashboard and Data ETL**: Synchronize data from multiple environments to a centralized dashboard to monitor the impact of deployed solutions.